Economy of Sudan

-The economy of Sudan has boomed on the back of increases in oil production, high oil prices, and large inflows of foreign direct investment until the second half of 2002.
+The economy of Sudan is largely based on agriculture and oil exports, with additional revenue coming from mining and manufacturing.
 GDP growth registered more than 10% per year in 2006 and 2007.
-From 1997 to date, Sudan has $30.873 billion by gross domestic product as of 2019, and has been working with the International Monetary Fund (IMF) to implement macroeconomic reforms, including a managed float of the exchange rate.
+Sudan had $30.873 billion by gross domestic product as of 2019, and has been working with the International Monetary Fund (IMF) to implement macroeconomic reforms, including a managed float of the exchange rate.
 Sudan began exporting crude oil in the last quarter of 1999.

 Agricultural production remains important, because it employs 80% of the work force and contributes a third of the GDP.
-The War in Darfur, the aftermath of two decades of war in the Second Sudanese Civil War (1983-2005) in the south, the lack of basic infrastructure in large areas, and a reliance by much of the population on subsistence agriculture ensure much of the population will remain at or below the poverty line for years.
-The problem remains, despite rapid rises in average per capital income.
+The War in Darfur, the aftermath of two decades of war in the Second Sudanese Civil War (1983–2005) in the south, the lack of basic infrastructure in large areas, and a reliance by much of the population on subsistence agriculture ensure much of the population will remain at or below the poverty line for years.
+The problem remains, despite rapid rises in average per capita income.
 In January 2007, the government introduced a new Sudanese pound, at an initial exchange rate of US$1 = £S.2.
 Sudan is still a least developed country according to United Nations.